 Most bundles use one cable, usually an HDMI cable for both sound and video.
-Additionally, bundles provide a wide range of new features, such as; DVD or Blu-ray support, Wi-Fi, ability to watch movies while recording shows with Freeview, and a lot more.
+Additionally, bundles provide a wide range of new features, such as; DVD or Blu-ray support, Wi-Fi, the ability to watch movies while recording shows with Freeview, and a lot more.
 Bundles are also only slightly cheaper than Freeview recorders, and most people agree they’re worth it.

 Do You Need an Internet Connection?

 Although some DVD recorders can connect to the internet, if you’re only interested in Freeview, then there’s no need for an internet connection.
 Freeview is broadcasted through the air-waves, similar to radio, so all you need to watch Freeview is a device that has a receiver.
 In short, you do not need an internet connection to use a DVD recorder.
 Most people agree that an internet connection is not necessary for a recorder.

 Although the CDS are a dying technology, there’s a good chance you have a lot of them with music lying around.
 The DVD recorder can usually play music from CDS, so you can listen to your favourite music while recording TV shows.
 Or seamlessly switch between watching TV and listening to music.
 This is great for people who have high-quality home theatre sound systems.

 Can I Copy Files from My DVD Recorder to a USB Flash Drive?

 It depends on the device.
 Generally, if a DVD recorder has a USB port, then you can move files from the recorder to an external hard drive.
 Moving the files makes it easier to bring your favourite shows with you wherever you go.
 Just keep in mind most HD files are quite large, so a bigger external hard drive is recommended.